 In simple words: As per sec 139(1) of Income Tax Act, every individual whose total income before deducting Chapter VI-A deductions, certain sec 10 exemptions & Capital Gain exemptions is more than the basic exemption limit, then such individual has to file his/her income tax return mandatorily.

 Before going into the main topic, first, let’s quickly understand what is an Income Tax Return (ITR).

 “Income Tax Return” is a form through which we communicate our income or loss details of a particular financial year and taxes paid on such income to the Income Tax Department.
 Depending on the nature of income & category of an assessee, different types of ITR forms are prescribed by the department.
 Anyway, we are not going in-depth regarding ITR forms here, we will discuss it in another article.

 Now at least you know what is an ITR form, Right?

 Mandatory filing of Income Tax Return

-As per the sec 139(1) of Income Tax Act, Individuals (including NRI) whoever falls under either of the criteria mentioned below need to file their ITR mandatorily.
+As per sec 139(1) of Income Tax Act, Individuals (including NRI) who falls under either of the criteria mentioned below need to file their ITR mandatorily.